Male Reproductive System

 The prostate is surrounded by a capsule, the fibrous capsule of the prostate, which contains the blood vessels and nerves of the prostate.
 This fibrous capsule is, in turn, surrounded by the visceral layer of the pelvic fascia, forming a fibrous prostatic sheath.
 The prostate mainly functions to secrete a milky fluid that adds about 20% to the volume of semen.
 This milky fluid also plays a role in the activation of spermatozoa.
 The prostatic ducts, which are about 20-30 in number, open mainly into the prostatic sinuses that lie on either sides of the seminal colliculus on the posterior wall of the prostatic urethra.

-This is the third accessory gland of the male reproductive system, and it is also called the Cowper glands.
-It is a small round structure about 1cm long, and lies posterolateral to the intermediate part of the urethra.
-It empties directly into the urethra and secrete slippery fluids that lubricate the glans penis when the penis is erect.
+These are the third accessory glands of the male reproductive system, and they are also called the Cowper glands.
+They are small round structures about 1cm long, that lie posterolateral to the intermediate part of the urethra.
+They empty directly into the urethra and secrete slippery fluids that lubricate the glans penis when the penis is erect.

 Blood Supply And Venous Drainage